 Mohammadloo, H. E.; Sarabi, A. A.; Hosseini, R. M.; Sarayloo, M.; Sameie, H.; Salimi, R. A comprehensive study of the green hexafluorozirconic acid-based conversion coating.
 Prog.
 Org.
 Coat.
 2014, 77 (2), 322-330.

+May be corrosive to metals.
 Toxic if swallowed.
 Toxic in contact with skin.
 Toxic if inhaled.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.